-- Establishing and implementing an effective Federal coordination program to identify on-going noise research, development and demonstration programs and to assess their contribution to meeting the National Noise Control Strategy objectives.
-In addition to the Federally sponsored noise research activities, privately funded industry and university noise research will be included in a comprehensive assessment. - 2) Identifying noise research needs that are currently underfunded or nonexistent in order to expand the required technology b for future regulatory action.
+- 1) Establishing and implementing an effective Federal coordination program to identify on-going noise research, development and demonstration programs and to assess their contribution to meeting the National Noise Control Strategy objectives.
+In addition to the Federally sponsored noise research activities, privately funded industry and university noise research will be included in a comprehensive assessment. - 2) Identifying noise research needs that are currently underfunded or nonexistent in order to expand the required technology base for future regulatory action.
 This will include participation in joint research component or system technology demonstration programs as required, both domestically and internationally.
-One joint project already underway is the EPA/DOT demonstration program concerned with noise reduction of heavy duty trucks.
+One joint project already underway is the EPA/DOT demonstration program concerned with noise reduction of heavy duty trucks. - Encouraging the transfer and use of technology developments across product and industry lines.